MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/availabilityAndPricingDiscovery/MEF W160 - Product Offering Availability and Pricing Discovery API - Developer Guide.md

         <td>action</td>
             <td><a href="#T_ProductActionAddModifyType">ProductActionAddModifyType</a></td>
             <td>M</td>
-            <td>The action to be performed by the Seller to fulfill any Order that results from this interaction.</td>
+            <td>The action to be performed by the Seller to fulfill any Product Order that results from this interaction.</td>
             <td>Action</td>
         </tr><tr>
         <td>productSpecification</td>